 Moreover, Sanremo had his kings and queens that influenced to the rise of this town at one astonishing luxurious level revealed in the beautiful architecture of the buildings and colorful gardens as well.

 Located on the western coast of Liguria in the Italian province of Imperia, the glorious little city of Sanremo has a total population of only 57,000 citizens.
 Well-known as the Town of Flowers, Sanremo became an appealing tourist destination benefiting from the international reputation when in the 18th century many luxurious holiday villas were built, including the popular Sanremo Casino, and when the floral economy started to flourish.
-The perfect climate conditions, and in particular the unique position among the Mediterranean coast and the Alps makes Sanremo an ideal location for cultivating flowers.
-This region, especially Sanremo, is very suitable for cultivating fruit trees as well, such as lemon trees and citrus, but the olives trees and the olive oil from Sanremo are distinguished by its region.
+The perfect climate conditions, and in particular the unique position among the Mediterranean coast and the Alps make Sanremo an ideal location for cultivating flowers.
+This region (especially in Sanremo) is very suitable for cultivating fruit trees as well, such as lemon trees and citrus, but the olives trees and the olive oil from Sanremo are distinguished by its region.

-Many of the Mediterranean towns evolved from fishing villages to attractive tourist destinations including Sanremo with no exception.
-Sanremo expanded when the population moved to the hills where La Pigna (today the old town) was raised in order to protect the town from Saracen attacks.
-Exploring the tiny little cobblestones alleys of La Pigna can be only done on foot starting from Gate of St.Stephen (Porta di Santo Stefano) that separates the two parts of the city the old and the new one.
-In this part of the city, the most important religious building is located, the sanctuary of Madonna della Costa.
+Many of the Mediterranean towns evolved from fishing villages to attractive tourist destinations and Sanremo as no exception.
+Sanremo expanded when the population moved to the hills where La Pigna (today the old town – on the photo) was raised in order to protect the town from Saracen attacks.
+Exploring the tiny little cobblestones alleys of La Pigna can be only done on foot, starting from Gate of St.Stephen (Porta di Santo Stefano) that separates the two parts of the city, the old and the new one.
+In this part of the city, the most important religious building is located, the sanctuary of Madonna della Costa

 Sanremo the Town of Flowers